lucasstecher/VEC/README.md

 # VEC
 Volley is Compromise!
-Is an app made for people who take volley seriously.
+An app made for people who take volley seriously.